microsoft/atlas-design/site/src/components/table.md

 ---
-title: Table  Atomics
+title: Table
-description: Border related atomic css classes for the Atlas Design System
+description: Table element and it's modifiers.
 template: standard
 ---

-# Table Atomics
+# Table

-The `table` class helps you style tables fast and easily.
-Just adding the supported modifiers you'll get a custom and responsive table.
+Table element helps organize content into rows and columns. `table` class adds basic styles to the tables fast and easily.
+Adding supported modifiers will get a custom and responsive look to the table.

 ## Usage